Apologies to all those who have arrived here from Slate, Wired, Guardian, BBC and the National Review, but this queue is now over.

 I’ve noticed in this Asda and the one in Manchester, that there is a red line that divides the tills from the main shop.

-I’m afraid that although this separates the shopping experience from the packing your bags part of a shop, this demarcation upsets me terribly as it passes right through the queuing area.
+It separates the shopping experience from the packing your bags part of a shop, however this demarcation does upset me somewhat as it passes right through the queuing area.

 I found a designer label for less at TK Maxx and so we headed to the cashier.